joejag/techblog/_posts/2021-03-15-tech-test-marking-guide.md

 title: "Tech Test Marking Guide"
 ---

-When reviewing code, I find I can easily be swayed by a romantic interpretation of the code "This looks like my code!" or "Urgh, this bit is hard to understand".
+When reviewing code, I find I can easily be swayed by a romantic interpretation of the code _"This looks like my code!"_ or _"Urgh, this bit is hard to understand"_.

 It's pretty easy to get caught on one part and let that bias your opinion on the whole work.